Maemo Leste development is split up in a few different places.

 Actual development is mostly done from within Maemo Leste itself.
 (For Maemo Fremantle developers, this might sound weird, but there is essentially no need for a 'scratchbox' type VM)

-Multiarch is an ability present on modern Debian systems that allows you to develop for Maemo Leste using your PC/Mac/Notebook etc.
+Multiarch is an ability present on modern Debian systems that allows you to build native packages for different architectures.
+This is nice because you can build packages for an ARM based phone using the full power of your x86 based PC/Mac/Notebook or a server.

 # Make a container for our development system DIR=/var/lib/container/stretch sudo apt-get install qemu-user-static debootstrap && sudo debootstrap stretch $DIR http://deb.debian.org/debian && echo "strech_cross" | sudo tee $DIR/etc/debian_chroot && sudo systemd-nspawn --bind /usr/bin/qemu-arm-static -D $DIR # Setup build environment inside the container cat >> ~/.bashrc << EOF && export PKG_CONFIG_PATH=/usr/lib/pkgconfig export CC=arm-linux-gnueabihf-gcc EOF dpkg --add-architecture armhf && apt-get -y install --no-install-recommends build-essential crossbuild-essential-armhf ca-certificates && cat >> /etc/apt/sources.list << "EOF" && deb http://maedevu.maemo.org/leste leste main contrib non-free n900 deb http://maedevu.maemo.org/leste-devel leste-devel main contrib non-free n900 deb-src http://deb.debian.org/debian stretch main deb-src http://maedevu.maemo.org/leste leste main contrib non-free n900 deb-src http://maedevu.maemo.org/leste-devel leste-devel main contrib non-free n900 EOF wget https://maedevu.maemo.org/testing-key.asc && apt-key add testing-key.asc && rm -f testing-key.asc && rm -f /var/cache/apt/archives/*.deb && apt-get update && exec bash # Build Xorg for Nokia N900 apt-get source xserver-xorg-core && cd xorg-server-1.19.2 && wget https://raw.githubusercontent.com/buildroot/buildroot/88e0f214dcb7c2a99a4425a70673d2aa5f48d720/package/x11r7/xserver_xorg-server/1.20.4/0002-configure.ac-Fix-check-for-CLOCK_MONOTONIC.patch && mv -v 0002-configure.ac-Fix-check-for-CLOCK_MONOTONIC.patch debian/patches && echo -e "# crossbuild fix\n0002-configure.ac-Fix-check-for-CLOCK_MONOTONIC.patch" >> debian/patches/series && apt-get -y build-dep -a armhf . && time dpkg-buildpackage -aarmhf -j4 -b && echo OK || echo FAIL